Willcg123/Willcg123/README.md

-- 👋 Hi, I’m @Willcg123
+- 👋 Hi, I’m Will
-- 👀 I’m interested in Data Science and Data Analytics
+- 👀 I’m interested in Data Analytics and Data Science
 - 🌱 I’m currently learning SQL, Python, R
 - 📫 How to reach me Email: Willgao123@gmail.com